NYULibraries/sdr-documentation/accessioning-workflow.md

 ## 2a.
 Creating Repository Records / "Minting Handles"

 Once the number of items in a given collection is determined, the next step is to "mint" the requisite number of IDs from the FDA.
-Note that all collection additions should follow this minting process from the start. **Do not create an item in the SDR using the DSpace interface.** Instead, even if you are only creating one item, use **SdrFriend** and update the Handle table immediately.
+Note that all collection additions should follow this minting process from the start. **Do not create an item in the SDR using the DSpace interface directly.** Instead, even if you are only creating one item, use **SdrFriend** and update the Handle table immediately.

 SDR assets span two different collections on the FDA, both located within the [Division of Libraries]("https://archive.nyu.edu/handle/2451/14821") community.
 They are:
  - [Spatial Data Repository]("https://archive.nyu.edu/handle/2451/33902") `dspace id: 651`